Frequently Asked Questions

 Parents are encouraged to write old-fashioned letters to their child at camp.
 As mentioned above, we are trying to get away from the immediate feel of today’s technology.

 Please note that emails to your camper are printed and delivered to them just like “snail mail”.
-If parents prefer to email your child at camp, please use our campermail@greencove.com address and include your child’s full name in the subject line.
+If parents prefer to email your child at camp, please send email through your Campanion app.
+Include your child’s full name in the subject line.
 Campers do not have access to email to send a response, pen & paper only!

 Can my daughter come for only part of a session?